Installation view at Robert Fontaine Gallery, 2011

 The “Tips” series extend these ideas further by using samples of wood paneling along with segments of wallpaper which is meant to recall the short story written by Charlotte Perkins Gilman titled, “The Yellow Wallpaper.”
 All of these works incorporate the tip of the belt buckle, again as a reference to various states of confinement, so that each “Tip” can be perceived as a whisper from an ancestor that is intended to serve as a reminder of past struggles and indignities to current or future ambiguous generations.

-Works from the Side Effects series shown at Robert Fontaine Gallery, 2011
+Works from the Side Effects Series, 2012

 The series “Torn” takes a more clinical approach-- examining the language used by medical practitioners to determine patient diagnosis.
 The physical process of ripping the paper became cathartic and symbolic at the same time.